 Kitchen cleaning tasks:

-As in any other room, dust ceilings, blinds, furniture, baseboards, etc. Don’t forget to dust off the top of the refrigerator, and the tops of cupboards if they don’t meet the ceiling.
+As in any other room, dust ceilings, blinds, furniture, baseboards, etc. Don’t forget to dust off the top of the fridge and the tops of cupboards if they don’t meet the ceiling.

-- Clean appliance fronts: microwave, dishwasher, refrigerator, trash compacter, stove, oven(s).
+Clean appliance fronts: microwave, dishwasher, refrigerator, trash compacter, stove, oven(s).
 Look out for fingerprints and sticky areas on keypads, knobs and handles.

 Laundry room tasks: